kamailio/kamailio-tests/README.md

 ```
 docker run kamailio-tests-deb9x
 ```
-The default options are `-m` (create mysql database) and `-q` (quiet/silent mode).
+The default option is `-m` (create mysql database).

 You can specify other options for `ktestsctl` by passing them to the Docker run command.

-For example, run the unit tests in non-silent mode:
+For example, run the unit tests in silent mode:

 ```
-docker run kamailio-tests-deb9x run
+docker run kamailio-tests-deb9x -q run
 ```

 Example running only default `kamailio.cfg` related unit tests: